-Other types of income-producing securities that the Portfolios, with the exception of U.S. Low Volatility Portfolio, may purchase include, but are not limited to, the following types of securities:
+Other types of income-producing securities that the Portfolios may purchase include, but are not limited to, the following types of securities:

 Inverse Floaters.
 Inverse floaters are debt instruments whose interest bears an inverse relationship to the interest rate on another security.
 No Portfolio will invest more than 5% of its assets in inverse floaters.
 Similar to variable and floating rate obligations, effective use of inverse floaters requires skills different from those needed to select most portfolio securities.
 If movements in interest rates are incorrectly anticipated, a Portfolio could lose money, or its NAV could decline by the use of inverse floaters.